strangehurst/PNML.jl/docs/src/pnml.md

 It seems the people behind PNML are of the Model Driven Engineering (MDE) camp and have chosen Java, Eclipse and its modeling framework (EMF).
 They provide such EMF files on this site.

 There is GUI focus in the core pnml.
-Most of the Petri Net components, including the annotation lables, may have graphical presentation data attached.
+Most of the Petri Net components, including the annotation labels, may have graphical presentation data attached.
 The page driven structure should be useful for at least GUIs.

 The high-level marking, inscription, condition and declaration are where the hard work waits.